CHEMPHY/CPSP/README.md

-# CPSP -Conformal Prediction of Skin Permiabillity
+# CPSP - Conformal Prediction of Skin Permiabillity
 A python script that uses conformal prediction to predict skin permeability (log Kp).

 The script uses SMILES to describe chemicals.